minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

       curl -O https://raw.githubusercontent.com/minio/operator/master/helm-releases/tenant-|operator-version-stable|.tgz

    Each chart contains a ``values.yaml`` file you can customize to suit your needs.
+   For details on the options available in the MinIO Tenant ``values.yaml``, see :ref:`minio-tenant-chart-values`.
    For example, you may wish to change the MinIO root user credentials or the Tenant name.
    For more about customizations, see `Helm Charts <https://helm.sh/docs/topics/charts/>`__.